yashpatel5400/stats604-project4/notebooks/report.md

 #### Previous Day Predictor

-Our first baseline model, termed the Previous Day Predictor, exploits the idea that for every station, today's minimum, average, and maximum tempertures are good estimates for the minimum, average, and maximum temperates for *each* of the next five days.
+Our first baseline model, termed the Previous Day Predictor, exploits the idea that for every station, today's minimum, average, and maximum tempertures are good estimates for the minimum, average, and maximum temperatures for *each* of the next five days.
 To this end, the Previous Day Predictor predicts for each station, for each of the next five days, today's minimum, average, and maximum temperture as the respective minimum, average, and maximum temperature for that day.
 That is, for each station, the Previous Day Predictor outputs a vector of 15 values consisting of today's minimum, average, and maximum temperatures repeated five times in a row.
 The model class below formalizes this idea in code.

 ```python